 Commuting and/or Off-site Students

-Students enrolled in a semester based program must make financial arrangements no later than Friday, July 26, 2019 (one month prior to the start of the semester).
+Students enrolled in a semester-based program must make financial arrangements no later than Monday, January 4, 2021 (one month prior to the start of the semester).
+If you are registered for January Interterm and not a full-time student for Spring Semester, please make your payment arrangements for January Interterm by Monday, December 21, 2020.

-Students enrolled in a term based program must make financial arrangements no later than Monday, September 16, 2019 (one week prior to the start of the term).
+Students enrolled in a term-based program must make financial arrangements no later than Monday, December 28, 2020 (one week prior to the start of the term).

 All students who do not make financial arrangements by the deadlines outlined above will be assessed a late financial arrangement fee of $100 or may be dropped from classes for non-payment.
 Students who have not made financial arrangements after 30 days from the deadlines outlined above will be assessed an additional $200 late payment fee.